 Rising Cost of Human Capital.
-With around 80.2% of the School District's general fund budget focused on salaries and benefits, the cost of human capital is a major factor bearing on the School District's future.
-These costs include, but are not limited to, the Teachers Retirement System (TRS) and State Health Benefit Plan, which have seen unprecedented increases over the past few years.
+With almost 90% of the School District's general fund budget focused on salaries and benefits, the cost of human capital is a major factor bearing on the School District's future.
+These costs include, but are not limited to, the Teachers Retirement System (TRS) and State Health Benefit Plan.
 As the demand for highly-qualified teachers increases, the School District must remain competitive in compensation and benefits.